On this page

 You can be exempt from Class 2 NICs liability, if your net profit is expected to be less than the Small Earnings Exception (SEE) limit (currently £6 205 per year 2019 - 2020).
 You may be exempt from Class 2 NICs for any contribution week due to various circumstances, such as being in receipt of Sickness Benefit, Invalidity Benefit or Employment Support Allowance for the whole week.

 Class 2 Contributions give entitlement to all benefits with contribution conditions except contribution-based Jobseekers Allowance.

 Class 3 Contributions

 These are voluntary contributions paid if you wish to protect your entitlement to the State Pension and you do not pay enough National Insurance contributions in another class.
-The rate is currently £14.10/week in 2016 -17 (frozen from 2015 - 16).
+The rate is currently £15/week in 2019 - 2020.

 Class 4 Contributions

 Class 4 NICs are for self-employed people whose net profits are over a certain amount.
 Class 4 National Insurance contributions are paid in addition to the flat rate of Class 2 National Insurance contributions.
 These contributions are profit-related, so unlike Class 2, not all self-employed people will have to pay them.